yapoml/yapoml.dev/docs/expectations.md

 ```

 ### IsEnabled
 Waits until a component is enabled and ready for interaction.
 Useful for checking a component's readiness before clicking on it, or typing a text into input fields.
-The opposite version is **IsNotEnabled**.
+The opposite version is **IsDisabled** or **IsNotEnabled**.

 **Usage**
 ```csharp